-- 1. Are a Canadian citizen; - 2.
-Are at least 18 years of age on the day of the election; - 3.
-Have resided in the school division, or on land that is now in the school division, for at least three months for the period of time immediately preceding the date of the election; and - 4.
-Have resided in Saskatchewan for at least six months for the period of time immediately preceding the date of the election.
-Local Government Election Act 23
+- 1. Are a Canadian citizen: - 2.
+Are at least 18 years of age; - 3.
+Have resided in the school division for at least three consecutive months immediately preceding the day of the election; and - 4.
+Have resided in Saskatchewan for at least six consecutive months immediately preceding the day of the election.
+Local Government Election Act, 2015 36